 Installing a bigger battery can void your car’s warranty.
 Car manufacturers specify certain parts for a reason.
 Using non-standard parts can be a reason to deny warranty claims.
 This means you might have to pay out-of-pocket for repairs.

 Always check your car’s manual before making changes.
-It’s important to consider these potential risks before changing your car’s battery.
+Before changing your car’s battery, consider these potential risks.

 Credit: www.reddit.com